 Mirror’s Edge Catalyst is, in itself, an entertaining and enjoyable game with some flaws story- and character-wise.
 Compared to the original, I think the overall game experience has lost its edge.
 Since the original’s story is rather simple, I can only compare the gameplay and that is, at times, far too easy.
 I want to be challenged, I want to puzzle out a solution myself and, yes, I am not ashamed of consulting walkthroughs when I’ve exhausted every other possibility.

-So, while story and characterization are very important to me, if the gameplay is challenging enough they are no must.
-Which is why the reboot is an okay game, but I believe the potential of the original could have been used better.
 Now, the ending of Mirror’s Edge Catalyst hints at a sequel and I would totally play that, simply because I love the parkour part.
 And hope the story is improved.

 As for reboots, I will given them a pass in the future or, if I like them, avoid playing the original.